You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Name

-Title of the Essay
+Title of the Assignment.

 Introduction

-Essay Prompt
+Assignment Prompt

-The question or topic the user’s response should address
+The question or topic the user’s response should address.

-Essay Instructions
+Assignment Instructions

 Solution

-The essay rubric/grading criteria.
+The assignment rubric/grading criteria.

-Essay Time
+Assignment Time

 Grading Type

-• Manual (Submitted to a Grader)
+• Manual (Submitted to a Grader).

 • Self-Graded (Graded by the User).